ingui-n/uhel-pohledu-order/README.md

 - TERMS_LINK = link to open shop terms
 - PICTURE_PATH = path to product picture

-## INSTALATION
+## INSTALLATION
-1) RUN comand 'composer update' to download libraries of third parity
+1) RUN command 'composer update' to download libraries of third parity
-2) Check your sttings in config.php
+2) Check your settings in config.php
-2) Place folder with code anywhere you want
+3) Place folder with code anywhere you want
-3) enjoy
+4) enjoy